The Missing Cross to Purity

 Therefore take heed of the world's vanity,

-and trust not in the uncertain riches, neither covet the riches of this world,
+and do not trust in uncertain riches, neither covet the riches of this world,

-but seek the kingdom of God, and the righteousness thereof,
+but seek the kingdom of God, and the his righteousness,

 and all other things will follow;